-The following fifteen courses comprise the Core Curriculum and are required for all students entering Boston College.
-All courses must be three credits or more.
-In addition to the specific courses named below, Complex Problems and Enduring Questions courses count for Core credit and are limited to first-year students.
-Visit bc.edu/core for more information.
+The following fifteen courses comprise the University Core Curriculum and are required for all students at Boston College to graduate.
+All Core courses must be three credits or more and cannot be taken pass/fail.
+In addition to the specific courses named below, Complex Problem and Enduring Question courses count for Core credit and are limited to first-year students.
+Please visit bc.edu/core for more information.